rsennrich/ParZu/README.md

 TECHNICAL FAQ
 -------------

+- What is the architecture of the parser?

+  The core of ParZu is the syntactic parser itself, which relies on tokenized and POS-tagged input, and morphological annotation.
+  To allow parsing of raw text, ParZu includes a pipeline of text processing steps.
+  A short overview is given [here](doc/PIPELINE.md).

 - What do the fields in the output mean?

   By default, ParZu uses the CoNLL dependency format: http://ilk.uvt.nl/conll/#dataformat The parse information is in columns 7 and 8 (ID of head and dependency relation);
   columns 9 and 10 either provide information about secondary edges (option --secedges) or projective heads (option --projective).
-  The relation labels are described in `LABELS.md`, the STTS tagset for the POS tags at http://www.ims.uni-stuttgart.de/projekte/corplex/TagSets/stts-table.html .
+  The relation labels are described [here](doc/LABELS.md), the STTS tagset for the POS tags at http://www.ims.uni-stuttgart.de/projekte/corplex/TagSets/stts-table.html .

 - Why doesn't the parser immediately start generating output? (especially when parsing large texts)